jsotiro/cypress-das-zap-buprsuite/README.md

 #### Using  Dockerised OWASP ZAP

 The PoC also allows you to use the OWASP ZAP Docker container using the official stable image.

-You still need to set the environment variables
+##### Handing Corporate Self-Signed Certifcates

+Some organisations use their own self-signed certificates for deep packet inspection in their proxies.
+This will stop your standard dockerised from working and throw certificate exceptions.
+The workaround for this is to build a custom image on top of the standard one copying and installing the certificates.
+To do that

+1. copy your custom **public** certificates under `<project dir>/certs`
+2. run `npm run zap-docker:patch-certs`

+##### Using Dockerised OWASP ZAP

+The launch script (`npm run zap-docker:start` and the underlying `./bin/start-zap-container.sh`) will detect whether you use a patched image and launch it, otherwise it will launch the standard one.
+Regardless of the image you use, you still need to set the environment variables

 ```bash
 export HTTP_PROXY=http://localhost:8080